CrassusXY/MD5-Dictionary-Cracking/README.md

 # MD5 Dictionary attack

 ## Given task
-My task was to implement multithread dictionary attack program.
+My task was to implement a dictionary attack program using multiple threads.
+I decided to use jthread from c++20.

 https://kcir.pwr.edu.pl/~witold/opsys/opsysA_23.html